Storidge/cio-user-docs/kubernetes_storage/persistent_volume_concepts.md

 A persistent volume claim (PVC) is an abstraction representing a request for storage.
 A PVC represents a request for specific capacity, access mode and storage attributes.
 A Pod makes a request for storage resources through specs in a pod template (aka manifest).

 While PVCs allow Pods to consume storage resources, it is common to request volumes with varying attributes for different applications.
-Kubernetes uses the [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) object to express the desired properties of a PV.
+Kubernetes uses the [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) object to express the desired properties of a PV.
 This enables the underlying storage infrastructure to support and deliver different classes of service to applications.